couchbase/docs-operator/clusterStatusGuide.md

         Name:			default
         ...

-List of buckets currently active within the Couchbase cluster.
-The values of the bucket status are the same as the values provided in the bucket spec.
-Refer to [couchbaseClusterConfig](couchbaseClusterConfig.md) for info about the bucket spec.
-When buckets from the spec are added, updated, or removed the following events are generated, respectively:
+A list of buckets currently active within the Couchbase cluster.
+The values of the bucket status are the same as the values provided in the bucket specification.
+See [CouchbaseCluster Configuration](couchbaseClusterConfig.md) for details about the bucket specification.
+When buckets from the specification are added, updated, or removed the following events are generated, respectively:

     Events:
       ...
 BucketCreated		A new bucket `default` was created ...
 BucketEdited		Bucket `default` was edited
       ...
 BucketDeleted		Bucket `default` was deleted

 The bucket section of the status only reflects valid changes that have been made to the cluster.
-In the case of attempts to update bucket section with an invalid spec, the following message will be seen in the ```Conditions``` section of the Status:
+In the case of attempts to update bucket section with an invalid specification, the following message will be seen in the ```Conditions``` section of the Status:

     Conditions:
       Message:	Bucket: default cannot change (default) bucket param='conflictResolution' from 'seqno' to 'timestamp'